razvii22/Yad-Wiki-Backup/Welcome.md

 # Welcome to the Communal Archive of Yet Another Discord
 Here, our [technicians](technicians.md) keep a vaguely detailed archive of all things relating to the ongoing development and evolution of our project.
 Under strict supervision from [Janitors](Janitors.md).

-This wealth of information is censored and drip fed to the public under strict supervision by [scruby](scruby.md).
+This wealth of information is censored and drip fed to the public under strict supervision by [Scruby LEGACY](Scruby%20LEGACY.md).

 # Branches and Subsidiaries
 Testing and development has been conducted throughout various purpose-built locations, each designed around a criteria to meet the needs and demands of their respective programs.